How to Use This Tool

 Game Developers

-Convert WebP textures and UI assets to PNG for game engines like Unity and Godot that have native PNG support but may require plugins for WebP.
+Convert WebP textures and interface assets to PNG so they load directly into game engines that have built-in PNG support.

-Convert WebP reference images and site photos to PNG for inclusion in CAD software, project reports, and documentation that requires universally supported formats.
+Convert WebP reference images and site photos to PNG for drawing tools, project reports, and documentation that expect universally supported formats.

-Convert WebP images to PNG for donation pages, reports, and newsletters when your CMS or email platform doesn't support WebP.
+Convert WebP images to PNG for donation pages, annual reports, and newsletters when your platform or email tool does not handle WebP.

-Convert WebP headshots and team photos to PNG for job portals, ATS systems, and company intranets that expect PNG or JPEG uploads.
+Convert WebP headshots and team photos to PNG for job portals, applicant systems, and company intranets that expect PNG or JPG uploads.

 Small Business Owners

-Convert WebP images to PNG when your website builder, email tool, or social media platform doesn't accept WebP — no design software needed.
+Convert WebP images to PNG when your website builder, email tool, or business profile does not accept WebP - no design software needed.

 Healthcare Professionals